 In general, the dispute is brought before an arbitral tribunal composed of three arbitrators.
 By way of exception, the parties can contractually agree on the intervention of a sole arbitrator or do so during the course of the dispute, which is very rare in practice.

-The Paris International Court of Arbitration takes great care in handing down awards as promptly as possible.
+The International Arbitration Chamber of Paris takes great care in handing down awards as promptly as possible.
 Arbitral proceedings last an average of three months and a half, depending on the claimant’s diligence and the complexity of the dispute.
 This delay can be shortened by using the emergency procedure.
 For less than 100.000 € disputes, the Rules of arbitration of the CAIP allow for the use of the expedited procedure.
 In practice, the award is then rendered in a delay of a month and a half.

-The Rules of the Paris International Court of Arbitration define all regulations applicable to arbitral proceedings.
+The Rules of the International Arbitration Chamber of Paris define all regulations applicable to arbitral proceedings.

 They are adapted to all types of disputes in connection to commercial exchanges and correspond to national or international companies’ needs.

-The Rules of Arbitration of the Paris International Court of Arbitration provides for three distinct proceedings.
+The Rules of Arbitration of the International Arbitration Chamber of Paris provides for three distinct proceedings.

-The Paris International Court of Arbitration offers a single degree procedure, unless agreed otherwise by the parties.
+The International Arbitration Chamber of Paris offers a single degree procedure, unless agreed otherwise by the parties.
 The procedure is simple and not too formal but always adversarial.

 In the event of complex arbitral proceedings, Terms of Reference and a procedural calendar are established to help the parties exchange easily and promptly while avoiding successive referrals, in order to hear the merits of the case at an early date.